-OUTLOOK FOR 2014
+OUTLOOK FOR 2015

-During 2014, we will continue to develop new lifestyle and performance product at affordable prices.
-The global footwear market is competitive; however, we believe our new styles and lines that we will be launching in the spring and fall seasons will enable us to continue to broaden the targeted demographic profile of our consumer base, increase our shelf space and open 60 to 70 new retail locations, predominantly in the U.S., without detracting from existing business.
-In addition, we will continue to develop our product distribution infrastructure to be more efficient and to support expected future growth by upgrading the equipment at our European distribution center, which we expect to have on-line and ready for operation by the end of 2014.
+During 2015, we will continue to develop new lifestyle and performance product at affordable prices.
+The global footwear market is competitive; however, we believe our new styles and lines that we will be launching in the spring and fall seasons will enable us to continue to broaden the targeted demographic profile of our consumer base, increase our shelf space and open 50 to 60 new retail locations, predominantly in the United States, without detracting from existing business.
+In addition, we will continue to develop our product distribution infrastructure by completing additional phases of equipment upgrades at our European Distribution Center and Rancho Belago distribution center.
+These upgrades will allow us to be more efficient and to support expected future growth.
+We expect these equipment upgrades to be substantially complete by the end of 2015.